If you have curly hair that you’ve been chemically straightening for a long time, you might wonder if using hair relaxers can cause hair loss.

 Yes, chemical relaxers can cause hair loss.

-Even when used prudently, chemical hair relaxers can make hair brittle, dry, and prone to breakage.
+Even if you use chemical hair relaxers carefully, they can make your hair weak, dry, and easy to break.
 And let’s face it, most people who decide to straighten their hair in the first place are probably already dealing with hair that’s curly and dry.

 So, if you’re starting out with unhealthy hair and then performing chemical processes on it, there’s a chance that some type of hair loss could occur.